Edowndotdown/DMG-Reader/README.md

 ### Release Version now available!

 # Use Cases
- Here are some scenarios where DMG Reader can be useful:
+ Here are some scenarios where DMG Reader performs outstandingly:
   # Cross-Platform Access: If you work on both Windows and MacOS systems, DMG Reader lets you view DMGs on Windows   without needing a Mac.

   # Software Testing: Developers can use DMG Reader to inspect DMG files containing software installers or updates.